ruppinlab/madhitter/README.md

 See our manuscript: [The Landscape of Precision Cancer Combination Therapy: A Single-Cell Perspective](https://www.biorxiv.org/content/10.1101/2020.01.28.923532v1) for more details.

 ## Prerequisites
-MadHitter supports both SCIP and Gurobi.
+MadHitter relies on the packages SCIP and Gurobi to solve integer linear programs.
 It suffices to have only one of them.
 - SCIP
    - [SCIP v.6.0+](https://scip.zib.de/)
    - [PySCIPOpt](https://github.com/SCIP-Interfaces/PySCIPOpt)
 - [Gurobi v.9.0.1+](https://www.gurobi.com/)
 - [Python3.6+](https://www.python.org/downloads/)

+For licensing reasons, we did the implementation using SCIP first and the impleementation using Gurobi second.
+Therefore, the default MadHitter behavior is to use SCIP and an extra flag --use_gurobi must be included to switch to Gurobi.

 ### Note on installation
 We provide instructions for installing SCIP because a) SCIP seems to be less known than Gurobi and